El Imperio Nazza: Orion: The Lost Constellation

 This part of the album has more of a traditional reggaetón feel to it.
 The music video for the song "Lonely", performed by Farruko, was released on May 18, 2015 on Telemundo's Al Rojo Vivo and you can watch It on YouTube.
 This is also the second music video from this album.

 Imperio Nazza: Justin Quiles Edition (2016)

 The tenth volume of the series was released on January 22, 2016.
 It features the reggaeton artist Justin Quiles.

 Imperio Nazza: Kendo Edition (2016)

-The eleventh volume of the series was released on December 30, 2016.
+The eleventh and final volume of the series was released on December 30, 2016.
 It features the reggaeton artist Kendo Kaponi.